Donscumb History, Family Crest & Coats of Arms

-The surname Donscumb was first found in Buckinghamshire where early records show Richard de Ingen held a barony in this shire since the Domesday Book
+The surname Donscumb was first found in Buckinghamshire where early records show Richard de Ingen held a barony in this shire since the Domesday Book.

 Early History of the Donscumb family

 This web page shows only a small excerpt of our Donscumb research.
 Another 113 words (8 lines of text) covering the years 1718, 1711, 1622, 1687, 1672, 1676, 1648, 1711, 1690, 1769, 1708, 1698, 1702, 1702, 1707, 1695, 1763, 1747, 1763, 1826, 1685, 1797, 1800 and 1807 are included under the topic Early Donscumb History in all our PDF Extended History products and printed products wherever possible.

 Donscumb Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Donscumb family name include Duncombe, Duncome, Duncomb, Duncome, Dunscomb, Dunscombe, Duncumb and many more.

 Early Notables of the Donscumb family (pre 1700)

-Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; and William Duncombe (1690-1769), British author...
-Another 147 words (10 lines of text) are included under the topic Early Donscumb Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir John Duncombe (1622-1687), an English politician, Chancellor of the Exchequer of England (1672-1676); Sir Charles Duncombe (1648-1711), English banker and politician who served as a Member of Parliament and Lord Mayor of the City of London; and William Duncombe (1690-1769), British author and playwright.

+Another 99 words (7 lines of text) are included under the topic Early Donscumb Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Donscumb family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Donscumb surname or a spelling variation of the name include: Joe Duncomb who arrived in Virginia in 1635; John Duncombe settled in Virginia in 1637; Richard Duncombe settled in Virginia in 1660; Thomas Duncombe settled in Virginia in 1653..